 If you’d like to receive Sass & Veracity’s content in another way, you can do so by email by signing up with the small form at the bottom of this page.
 Add your email, then you’ll receive an email for verification immediately.
 It’s important to click on to activate your subscription.
 If you’re someone who enjoys using a web reader, then there are several you might use: I love Feedly, but other possibilities you may enjoy are NewsBlur, The Old Reader, or Bloglovin.

 Any product or publication referenced in the written content or images published at Sass & Veracity is done so by my own choice, and reflects my own opinion.
 I have not, nor do I expect to write about or review products for financial gain.

-My work here is copyrighted.
+The work published on Sass & Veracity is copyrighted.
+Please do not use it without my permission.
+When asked to share my photographs, I have never declined.
+I’ve only expected that my name and or site is visibly linked with the photograph and I know that’s a reasonable expectation.
 When I’ve been influenced by someone’s work, I give them credit.
 They’re either mentioned by name with a link to their site and/or the recipe specifically.
 Additionally, I leave a comment on their post to let them know how they’ve influenced me and to say thank you.
-When I’ve been asked to share my photographs, I have never declined.
-I’ve only expected that my name and or site is visibly linked with the photograph and I know that’s a reasonable expectation.
 If you’d like more information on copyrighting in general, you can get it at the U.S. Copyright Office.